gleason9113/465pfinal/README.md

 ## API

 The application uses the [OpenAQ API](https://docs.openaq.org/) to fetch air quality data across the globe.
+This is assisted by using the positionstack API (https://positionstack.com/documentation) for forward geocoding.
+An API key for this latter is required.
+This should be stored in /src/config.js and exported as AN_API_KEY.
+No further configuration is needed.
 The main API endpoints used are:

-- 1: ...
-- 2: ...
-- 3: ...
+OpenAQ API:

+1. Endpoint- /latest
+2. Parameters- latitude and longitude (required), pollutant (optional)

+PositionStack API:

+1. Endpoint- /forward
+2. Parameters- Location to find (string)

+Searching for locations is done by name; the application handles the API calls to locate the coordinates and fetch the current data.

 The application interacts with the OpenAQ API via multiple functions, each one serving a distinct purpose: